FrankCastlepancakes/ChillWatcherDHBW/README.md

 ## Step Two

-Download and install the Angular CLI with the command: npm install -g @angular/cli
+Download and install the Angular CLI with the command "npm install -g @angular/cli".

 ## Step Three

-Create a new Angular project on your local pc with the command: ng new ChillWatcher Answer every question with "yes" and choose SASS as compiler.
+Download and install the Spring Boot CLI with the guideline on https://docs.spring.io/spring-boot/docs/current/reference/html/getting-started.html.

 ## Step Four

+Create a new Angular project on your local pc with the command "ng new ChillWatcher".
+Answer every question with "yes" and choose SASS as compiler.

+## Step Five

 Download the code from the repository https://github.com/Pfob/ChillWatcher to another local folder on your PC.

-## Step Five
+## Step Six

 Copy the downloaded files and the "src" folder to the folder of your recently created Angular project.
-Delete all files and folders there, overwrite the existing files.
+Delete all files and folders there, except the "e2e" and "node_modules" folder overwrite the existing files.

-## Step Six
+## Step Seven

 On the CLI switch to the folder of your Angular project.
-Start the Spring-Boot app there with the command: mvn spring-boot:run
+Start the Spring-Boot app there with the command "mvn spring-boot:run".
 The Spring-Boot app will now run on http://localhost:8080/

-## Step Seven
+## Step Eight

 Create another CLI window and switch to the folder, too.
-Start the Angular app with the command: ng serve The Angular app will now run on http://localhost:4200/.
+Start the Angular app with the command "ng serve".
+The Angular app will now run on http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Congratulations